OTaku9418/DL_ImagePractice_Wk1/README.md

-# Fashion-MNIST ResNet-18 Classification
+# CIFAR-10 ResNet-18 Classification

-A PyTorch implementation of ResNet-18 for Fashion-MNIST classification with 224x224 input resolution.
+A PyTorch implementation of ResNet-18 for CIFAR-10 classification with 224x224 input resolution.

 ## Project Structure